Tax Attorney: When and Why You Should Hire a Tax Lawyer

 Any person who prepares tax returns for pay must have a preparer tax identification number from the IRS.
 If the IRS requests it, a tax attorney should sign your tax returns and give you their PTIN.

-Why Should You Hire a Tax Attorney And Not a CPA For Your Tax Issues?
+Why Hire a Tax Attorney And Not a CPA For Your Tax Issues?

 A certified public accountant can help you with many tax issues and offers similar services.
-Here is why you should opt for a tax attorney over a CPA, nonetheless:
+Here is why you should opt for a tax attorney, nonetheless:

 Confidentiality